MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/whats-new/What-s-New-in-Windows-PowerShell-50.md

 Windows PowerShell is built against the Common Language Runtime 4.0.
 Cmdlet, script, and workflow authors can use the new Microsoft .NET Framework 4 classes in Windows PowerShell, with features that include Application Compatibility and Deployment, Managed Extensibility Framework, Parallel Computing, Networking, Windows Communication Foundation and Windows Workflow Foundation.

 ### Support for Windows Preinstallation Environment
 Windows PowerShell 3.0 is an optional component of Windows Preinstallation Environment (Windows PE) 4.0 for Windows 8.
-WindowsÂ PE is a minimal operating system that starts a computer that has no operating system and prepares it for Windows installation.
-WindowsÂ PE can be used to partition and format hard drives, copy disk images to a computer, and initiate Windows Setup from a network share.
+Windows PE is a minimal operating system that starts a computer that has no operating system and prepares it for Windows installation.
+Windows PE can be used to partition and format hard drives, copy disk images to a computer, and initiate Windows Setup from a network share.
 Windows PowerShell 3.0 can be used on Windows PE to manage deployment, diagnostics, and recovery scenarios.

 ### Disconnected Sessions
 Beginning in Windows PowerShell 3.0, persistent user-managed sessions ("PSSessions") that you create by using the New-PSSession cmdlet are saved on the remote computer.
 They are no longer dependent on the session in which they were created.